ibm-cloud-docs/AnalyticsEngine/getting-started.md

 Now this project has been associated with the instance of IBM Analytics Engine that you previously created.
 You are ready to start running queries and jobs from a DSX notebook using Apache Spark in IBM Analytics Engine.

-A Jupyter notebook [here](https://github.com/wdp-beta/get-started/blob/master/notebooks/iae-scenario-part-1.ipynb) includes steps and instructions get you started with analyzing data by using SparkSQL.
+The Jupyter notebook [here](https://github.com/wdp-beta/get-started/blob/master/notebooks/iae-scenario-part-1.ipynb) includes steps and instructions to get you started with analyzing data by using SparkSQL.
 Add the notebook to your project in DSX and run it.

 #### Running a simple Spark application using Spark submit
 You can run Spark applications locally or distributed across a cluster, either by using an interactive shell or by submitting an application.
 In this task, you will learn how to submit a batch job to count words in a text file on HDFS.